-Making your website accessible can also positively increase the public image and trust of your brand, as well as ensure you conform to country specific legal requirements and fulfil your social responsibly to not digitally discriminate.
+Making your website accessible can also positively increase the public image and trust of your brand, as well as ensure you conform to country-specific legal requirements and fulfill your social responsibility to not digitally discriminate.
 Commercially it makes perfect sense to make your website accessible because it can make you more money.

 2 Why is the disabled pound purple? http://www.bbc.co.uk/news/blogs-ouch-25812302